Wolox/tech-guides/frontend/docs/seo-guide.md

 ## Purpose

 **Search engine optimization** (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
-The aim of this document is to show good practices and conventions to improve your webpages' SEO.
+The aim of this document is to show good practices and conventions to improve your webpage's SEO.

 ## Table of Contents